and1hof/and1hof.github.io/_posts/2017-8-07-debugging-javascript-in-chrome.md

 9. Audits

 Each of these has a purpose, and you can skip around in this post if there is a particular feature set you are interested in learning about.
-However, for simplicities sake I will just go from left to right describing each tab's usage and providing some example cases.
+However, for simplicity's sake I will just go from left to right describing each tab's usage and providing some example cases.

 ### Elements
 <img src="{{ site.baseurl }}/assets/2017-8-07/elements.png" alt="chrome developer tools"/>